 The town exudes a strong colonial heritage, so any 1900s fan will be served!
 Aside from heritage architecture, do not leave the town without checking out the huge kauri trees in the forest nearby.
-Those on a working holiday will find great fruit picking opportunities in this area, especially towards the end of summer.
+For more activities, see the 10 Wonderful Things to Do in Warkworth.
+Pro tip: Those on a working holiday will find great fruit picking opportunities in this area, especially towards the end of summer.

 4. Te Hana Te Ao Marama

 Auckland’s leading Maori cultural centre offers a true Maori experience from a guided village tour to a marae stay.
 Plus, the village’s lighting work is stunning to see at night!